Draft Counseling with the Military Selective Service Act: Boards, Rights, Resistance, Conscience, and Politics

 We draft counselors, loosely organized, were one key to the virtual end of the draft, especially of inductions and most classification actions.
 Ours was not the biggest key; the opposition to the war took some larger forms, including massive demonstrations; but we discredited the draft’s former image and we, along with unorganized ad hoc resisters, discredited the notion that being drafted was just a duty beyond question.
 We told people about their rights and how to exercise them; and exercise them they did, to the annoyance of the official draft boards.
 The draft boards were volunteer once-a-month operations, aided mostly by one full-time staff member, and most of them were devoted but much less than legally skilled.
 The law was complicated and they didn’t know much of it.
 We knew it better than they did.
 And some SSS procedures were simply illegal.
 Accelerating someone’s induction on an allegation of delinquency was done by classifying that person as available for induction and enclosing an induction order in the same envelope, to be complied with in ten days, with no prior notice or hearing.
 That was declared unconstitutional and the SSS had to scramble to cope.
 The courts voided quite a few procedures (or lack thereof) as unconstitutional or as violating a statute.
 Clerks in most of the nation who aided draft boards were effectively forbidden to make long-distance phone calls even to their own headquarters, so they weren’t going to ask for legal advice that way (the main exceptions were New York City and the District of Columbia (the SSS counted those as among 56 states) and probably state capitals).
 We weighed in on regulatory proposals; one was stopped after the SSS received seven sacks of mail (we didn’t have email or on line petitions then).
 In court, lawyers challenged inductions through collateral attacks, saying someone else should have been called instead and therefore that the defendant should not have been called, and that annoyed the government, but we won there, too.

-I don’t know how many of us operated under legal privilege allowing confidentiality even in court, usually under either a minister or a lawyer.
+I don’t know how many of us operated under the law of privilege allowing confidentiality even in court, usually under either a minister or a lawyer.
 There may have been one challenge in the nation.
 The American Bar Association issued an opinion on whether what people like us were doing was the unauthorized practice of law, a violation of state law.
 No, they agreed with us.
 We were nonprofit and free and without us people would go unadvised (there was another point I’ve since forgotten).
 Giving advice mattered.
 My understanding about people who went to Canada is that those we counseled did better at assimilating into Canada and becoming productive there while those who went on their own just hung out with other Americans.
 Also, the ones we counseled were probably more knowledgeable of their various options, of which Canada was only one.
 It was sad to read of the fellow who got drunk and smashed his arm with a hammer so he would fail the medical; it’s hard to imagine any draft counselor who would have lacked better ideas.

 My colleagues and I often spoke with prosecutors and SSS legal officials to get cases cleared out.
 We wanted to clear out cases where that would help our counselees.
 The officials wanted to clear out cases they’d lose in court.
 We didn’t agree on the politics.
 Going out for dinner together was unlikely.
 But we cooperated in clearing out cases.
 And it wasn’t very hard.
 We prepared counselees for the draft boards.
 The law and the courts recognized rights where draft boards didn’t.
 Nor was that likely to change, at least not without making the SSS a much more expensive agency to run, and I don’t think that was ever discussed in Congress.
 Rights grew as resistance to the draft grew, until induction authority was not renewed and even while it was available it was no longer being used.
 Registration came back under a Democratic President, but, other than that, a military draft has been a dead idea under Presidents of both parties ever since.
 Even registration violations were sanctioned administratively rather than by indictment, partly because when indictments were brought refusals to register locally increased.